folio-org/folio-ansible/doc/index.md

 ## Vagrantfile targets

-The Vagrantfile in this project contains six target definitions:
+The Vagrantfile in this project contains eight target definitions:

 1. `backend` -- This target pulls the folio/folio-backend Vagrant box hosted on Atlas.